 Many couples enter marriage with stars in their eyes; we will be together forever; we will grow old together; nothing can come between us.
 And then life happens.
 Life can be messy and hard.
 A spouse may have an accident or develop a terminal illness.
 He or she may become mentally incapacitated.
 He/she might leave the family or become abusive.
 During times when emotions are running high the last thing you want to deal with is the nitty gritty details of life, but not doing so could have serious, possibly permanent, consequences.

 Summer time and the living is easy, as the song goes.
 It is also hot, with average summer daytime temperatures in southern Idaho in the 90s.
 If you are planning an outdoor event and you don't plan for the heat, your guests will leave early or perhaps not attend at all.
 Fortunately, with a bit of planning, there are a number of ways to keep your guests from melting in the heat.

 This is summer party season, a time when bounce houses and other inflatables are in demand for birthday parties, wedding receptions, company picnics and other events.
 Kids love them, but are they really safe?
 You may be aware of the plethora of germs found in fast food restaurant play areas.
 They are also found in bounce houses.
 If the rental center does not disinfect the bounce house after each use, it can be a breeding ground for staph, chicken pox, measles, athletes foot and other diseases, including topical skin infections.
-Even a new bounce house can harbor bacteria if it wasn't cleaned after delivery and before the first use.
+Even a new bounce house can harbor bacteria if it wasn't cleaned after delivery from the factory and before the first use.

 Ashley and James are a California couple who love the outdoors.
 They wanted to do something unique for their wedding, something that reflects their personalities and interests.
 After considering numerous options, they decided to get married on Mount Everest at the base camp, complete with white gown, tuxedo and hiking boots.